alkiranet/terraform-provider-alkira/docs/resources/service_infoblox.md

 ### Required

-- **anycast** (Block Set, Min: 1) Defines the AnyCast policy to be used with the Infoblox Service.
+- `anycast` (Block Set, Min: 1) Defines the AnyCast policy to be used with the Infoblox Service.
 Based on this AnyCast policy some implicit route policies and prefix lists get generated.
 These route policies and prefix lists will have the prefix ALK-SYSTEM-GENERATED-INFOBLOX.
 These route policies and prefix lists cannot be deleted or modified directly their lifecycle is bound by the Infoblox services that are configured on the network.
 AnyCast may be enabled/disabled at the instance level as well.
 For AnyCast to be enabled for an instance it MUST be enabled both at the service and the instance level.
 If AnyCast is NOT enabled at the service level it will stay disabled for all instances. (see [below for nested schema](#nestedblock--anycast))
-- **cxp** (String) The CXP where the service should be provisioned.
+- `cxp` (String) The CXP where the service should be provisioned.
-- **global_cidr_list_id** (Number) The ID of the global cidr list to be associated with the Infoblox service.
+- `global_cidr_list_id` (Number) The ID of the global cidr list to be associated with the Infoblox service.
-- **grid_master** (Block Set, Min: 1) Defines the properties of the Infoblox grid master.
+- `grid_master` (Block Set, Min: 1) Defines the properties of the Infoblox grid master.
 The Infoblox grid master needs to exist before other instances of a the grid can be added.
 The grid master can either be provisioned by Alkira or could already be provisioned externally.
 Some of these properties only need to be provided when the grid master is external.
 If the grid master needs to be provisioned internally by Alkira then an instance needs to be added to Infoblox service configuration with type = MASTER (see [below for nested schema](#nestedblock--grid_master))
-- **instance** (Block Set, Min: 1) The properties pertaining to each individual instance of the Infoblox service. (see [below for nested schema](#nestedblock--instance))
+- `instance` (Block Set, Min: 1) The properties pertaining to each individual instance of the Infoblox service. (see [below for nested schema](#nestedblock--instance))
-- **license_type** (String) Infoblox license type, either `BRING_YOUR_OWN` or `PAY_AS_YOU_GO`.
+- `license_type` (String) Infoblox license type, either `BRING_YOUR_OWN` or `PAY_AS_YOU_GO`.
-- **name** (String) Name of the Infoblox service.
+- `name` (String) Name of the Infoblox service.
-- **segment_ids** (List of String) IDs of segments associated with the service.
+- `segment_ids` (List of String) IDs of segments associated with the service.
-- **service_group_name** (String) The name of the service group to be associated with the service.
+- `service_group_name` (String) The name of the service group to be associated with the service.
 A service group represents the service in traffic policies, route policies and when configuring segment resource shares.
-- **shared_secret** (String) Shared Secret of the InfoBlox grid.
+- `shared_secret` (String) Shared Secret of the InfoBlox grid.
 This cannot be empty.

 ### Optional

-- **billing_tag_ids** (List of Number) Billing tag IDs to associate with the service.
+- `billing_tag_ids` (List of Number) Billing tag IDs to associate with the service.
-- **description** (String) The description of the Infoblox service.
+- `description` (String) The description of the Infoblox service.

+### Read-Only

-- **id** (String) The ID of this resource.
+- `id` (String) The ID of this resource.

 <a id="nestedblock--anycast"></a>
 ### Nested Schema for `anycast`

 Optional:

-- **backup_cxps** (List of String) The `backup_cxps` to be used when the current Infoblox service is not available.
+- `backup_cxps` (List of String) The `backup_cxps` to be used when the current Infoblox service is not available.
 The backup_cxps also need to have a configured Infoblox service inorder to take advantage of this feature.
 It is NOT required that the backup_cxps should have a configured Infoblox service before it can be designated as a backup.
-- **enabled** (Boolean) Defines if AnyCast should be enabled.
+- `enabled` (Boolean) Defines if AnyCast should be enabled.
 Default is `false`
-- **ips** (List of String) The IPs to be used when AnyCast is enabled.
+- `ips` (List of String) The IPs to be used when AnyCast is enabled.
 When AnyCast is enabled this list cannot be empty.
 The IPs used for AnyCast MUST NOT overlap the CIDR used for the segment IP block associated with the service

 <a id="nestedblock--grid_master"></a>